Welcome to the 2019 Climate Action Challenge!

 The Climate Action Challenge is an ideal opportunity for youth to take climate action in their neighborhoods, schools, and communities.

 Registration for participating in the Climate Action Challenge runs from mid-November to mid-January.
 As soon as a Team is signed up, they can begin planning and implementing their project.
 The Climate Action Challenge project should be conducted through spring 2019 and culminate in a project presentation at either the Flagstaff Youth Climate Summit on April 16, 2019, or, for Teams unable to attend the Summit, an in-class presentation to visiting Sustainability Program staff.
-In-class presentations must be scheduled by the end of April 2019.
+In-class presentations must be conducted by the end of April 2019.

 Two important documents you need to download and review if you are participating in the Climate Action Challenge are the: